 There are no “majors” in the School of Art.
 Instead, all students take a series of prerequisite courses in their first year in order to prepare them for study in all the disciplines offered within the curriculum.
 Through exposure to a variety of two-, three-, and four-dimensional projects, students are introduced to the specifics of visual and spatial phenomena and to concepts, principles, and techniques of the visual arts.
 After the first year, students begin to cultivate and pursue specific concerns in depth through advanced coursework and independent study—designing their own curriculum with the support of resident faculty and the fresh insight of visiting faculty.

-While many international artists, curators, and critics visit the School of Art each year to teach, lecture, and visit studios, our exchange programs allow for study at renowned schools of art in 10 countries, including Slade School of Fine Art in London, Ecole des Beaux Arts in Paris, Bezalel Academy of Arts and Design in Jerusalem, and Kyoto Seika University.
+While many international artists, curators, and critics visit the School of Art each year to teach, lecture, and visit studios, our exchange programs allow for study at renowned schools of art in 10 countries, including Slade School of Fine Art in London, Ecole des Beaux Arts in Paris, Bezalel Academy of Arts and Design in Jerusalem, and Kyoto Seika University in Japan.
 Several international students study at the School of Art by reciprocal agreement each semester, enriching classes, critiques, and the entire community with new perspectives.

 We believe that in a world of increased specialization and professional fragmentation, artists and designers with a wide range of experiences are uniquely prepared to meet the diverse and rapidly changing professional challenges confronting them after graduation.